encse/encse/README.md

-I'm into retro programming, CTFs, a fan of pixel-art and everything computer related that was build before 2000.
+I'm into retro programming, CTFs, a fan of pixel art and everything computer related that was build before 2000.
  I have a [nes emulator](https://nes.csokavar.hu), some old school [mandelbrot drawers](https://mandelbrot.csokavar.hu) or - from my childhood -  a [Rubik's cube solver](https://rubik.csokavar.hu) in my portfolio here.